 A Glorious Cinderella Story

-As the Brothers Grimm pay the Grande Dame (Jeanne Moreau) a visit she enquires about the inspiration for their story "Cinderella" before pulling out from a casket the most elegant shoe.
-There after she proceeds to tell them the real Cinderella story about a young girl called Danielle (Anna Maguire/Drew Barrymore) who loved her father and looked forward to him marrying the Baroness Rodmilla (Anjelica Huston) as she would not only get a new mother but step-sisters as well.
-But soon her happiness turns to sadness when her father dies and the Baroness turns into an evil stepmother who turns Danielle into a servant who is known as cinders...
+As the Brothers Grimm pay the Grande Dame (Jeanne Moreau - Monte Walsh) a visit she enquires about the inspiration for their story "Cinderella" before pulling out from a casket the most elegant shoe.
+There after she proceeds to tell them the real Cinderella story about a young girl called Danielle (Drew Barrymore - The Wedding Singer) who loved her father and looked forward to him marrying the Baroness Rodmilla (Anjelica Huston - Family Pictures) as she would not only get a new mother but step-sisters as well.
+But soon her happiness turns to sadness when her father dies and the Baroness turns into an evil stepmother who turns Danielle into a servant they refer to as cinders...

-I will leave the story there as whilst "Ever After: A Cinderella Story" follows a familiar path to the well known fairytale there are some fun surprises along the way and to reveal them would deny the audience of so much fun, some emotion and some clever twists.
-But as you can tell those clever twists start early with that opening scene featuring the Grande Dame playing host to fairytale writers the Brothers Grimm.
+I will leave the story there as whilst "Ever After: A Cinderella Story" follows a familiar path to the well known, frequently adapted fairytale there are some fun surprises along the way and to reveal them would deny the audience of so much fun, some emotion and some enjoyable twists.
+But as you can tell those clever twists start early with that opening scene featuring the Grande Dame playing host to the famour writers of fairytales, the Brothers Grimm.

 What also took me aback is that whilst "Ever After: A Cinderella Story" is still a romantic fairytale it isn't some cutesy little children's movie or some tired costume drama retelling of the well known story.
 There is a lot more life to "Ever After: A Cinderella Story" than you would imagine and has Danielle as a plucky young woman who is not afraid to express her opinion.
 We also have more depth of character with one of the ugly sister's being a victim of a bullying sister forced to go along with the bullying of Danielle.
 It is why "Ever After: A Cinderella Story" works as grown up entertainment as it has that wonderful mix of story, action, character, humour and look.